beemarsh/cpp_dsa/Bit Manipulation/README.md

 Now, if we change ‘a’ to 6 which is 110 in binary, their sum would change to a|b + a&b since there is a carry involved.

 - ### Bitwise XOR operator (||)

+	The `^` operator (also known as the XOR operator) stands for Exclusive Or.
+Here, if bits in the compared position do not match their resulting bit is 1.